pomSense/typescript-node-yarn-pnp-boilerplate/README.md

 - To do this, open the `index.ts` do `cmd`+`shift`+`p`.
 - Select `TypeScript: Select TypeScript Version...` (NOTE: This will only show if you do the previous step with a TypeScript file open)
 - Choose `Use Workspace Version`

+# Spell check

+This project uses spell check.
+Configuration lives in `cspell.yml`.

+You can add words that are specific to your project in `cspell-project-words.txt`.

 # Credit